The Proper Guide on How To Be Trashy on Campus

 Statiegeld is a deposit recycling system in the Netherlands.
 When you buy a product with the statiegeld symbol (mostly soda, juice, and beer), you are charged a small additional fee.

 This fee can be redeemed if you return the product to deposit stations.
 At the science park, deposit machines are located at Spar and the Educatorium.
-You can also donate your statiegeld fee to the Green Office at these locations!
+From now on you can find the PET-man and CAN-man on campus, here you can donate your deposit bottles and cans to the Tresór Foundation which protects rainforests!

 Now that you’ve read our guide, we can put knowledge into action!
 To readily achieve our zero waste goals, we need support from the community.
 So, let’s all make sure to put our waste in the right place!